workingDog/StixToNeoDB/README.md

 To load the Stix objects into a Neo4j graph database, simply type at the prompt:

-    java -jar stixtoneodb-1.0.jar --csv stix_file.json db_dir
+    java -jar stixtoneodb-1.0.jar --json stix_file.json db_dir
     or
     java -jar stixtoneodb-1.0.jar --zip stix_file.zip db_dir

-With the option **--csv** the input file "stix_file.json" is the file containing a bundle of Stix objects you want to convert, and "db_dir" is the location path to the neo4j database directory.
+With the option **--json** the input file "stix_file.json" is the file containing a bundle of Stix objects you want to convert, and "db_dir" is the location path to the neo4j database directory.
 If "db_dir" is absent, the default output directory will be in the current directory with the name "stixdb".